jordles/Per-Scholas-SBA-318/readme.md

     ├── package.json
     └── readme.md

 **For logins.js, it is supposed to be locked under an admin key but according to the rubric, this should be avoided for testing convenience.
-If tester would like to see if it works, please uncomment the middleware being called with my loginsRouter inside my index.js**
+If tester would like to see if it works, please uncomment the middleware being called with my loginsRouter inside my index.js** <code>app.use("/logins", /* checkAdminKey, */ loginsRouter);</code>

 ### Requirements/Tracking
 | Requirement | Weight | Finished |